Linear attention coupled Fourier neural operator for simulation of three-dimensional turbulence: Performance benchmark

+We generate 3000 pairs of input-output data with the numerical solver, where each sample contains 15 steps of solutions of a random initialized condition.
+We use 2400 samples for training and 600 samples for testing.
+After training, we evaluate both models on the test dataset, and compare their performance at three selected time steps $t=5$, $10$ and $15$, corresponding to the dimensionless time $t/\tau' =125$, $250$ and $375$ respectively, where $\tau' \equiv \delta _\theta ^0/\Delta U = 0.04$ \cite{wang2022compressibility, wang2022constant,yuan2021dynamic}.

+Fig.\ref{fs1} shows the spatial-averaged relative errors of the two models with respect to consequent time steps.
+Both models can make accurate predictions in the beginning ($t/\tau'=125$) with about 10\% error.
+However, since the predictions at each step is recurrently treated as ground truth and reused as the inputs with the advance of time, the prediction errors of both models accumulate iteratively.
+As time progresses to $t/\tau'=375$, the mean errors of FNO and LAFNO increase to 52\% and 30\% respectively.
+The LAFNO performs better than FNO throughout all the time steps.

+Fig. \ref{fs2} shows a $2D$ vorticity slice in the middle of $Y$ axis from a test sample.
+At $t/\tau'=125$, both models can accurately reconstruct the instantaneous spatial structures of turbulence.
+As time progresses to $t/\tau'=250$, the difference can be visibly noticed: the LAFNO can make better reconstructions on the small-scale structures than FNO.
+At $t/\tau'= 375$, the LAFNO can still make relatively accurate reconstructions on the large-scale instantaneous structures, whereas the FNO cannot.
+The errors of LAFNO are visibly smaller than FNO in terms of both the magnitude and region.

+Fig.\ref{fs3} shows the PDFs of vorticity component $\omega_z$ at different time steps on 100 test samples.
+At $t/\tau'=125$, the predicted PDFs of LAFNO can agree well with the ground truth, while the the predicted PDFs of FNO deviate from the ground truth.
+As time progresses to $t/\tau'=250$ and $t/\tau'=375$ , the predicted PDFs of FNO deviate remarkably from the ground truth, with LAFNO being significantly closer to the ground truth.

-\section{Computational efficiency}
+\subsection{Computational efficiency}

 Table \ref{tab:benchmark} compares computational cost of 10 prediction steps on a $64\times64\times64$ grid using 3 different approaches.
 We implement the numerical experiments on the Pytorch and MindSpore open-source deep learning frameworks.
 The neural network models (FNO, LAFNO) are trained and tested on Nvidia Tesla A100 GPU, where the CPU type is Intel Xeon(R) Platinum 8350C @ 2.60GHz.
 The traditional numerical solver is ran on a computing cluster, where the CPU type is 2-sockets Intel Xeon Gold 6148 with 20 cores each @2.40GHz for a total of 40 cores per node.
-Both neural network models provides 20 folds speedup compared with the DNS approach with the traditional numerical solver.
+The time consumption of training both models is comparable.
+Training FNO takes 170 hours, for 500 epochs, where each epoch takes 0.34 hour.
+On the other hand, training LAFNO takes 168 hours, for 300 epochs, with 0.56 hour per epoch.
+The LAFNO needs less training epochs than FNO, because LAFNO converges faster, as shown in Fig. \ref{learning_curve}.
+Once trained, both models can make efficient predictions to any random initial conditions.
+During inference, both neural network models provides 20 folds speedup compared with the DNS approach with the traditional numerical solver.
 Moreover, the LAFNO achieves 40\% error reduction at the same level of memory consuming and computational expense as compared to FNO.